sokoide/ssos-68k/README.md

 # SSOS for X68000

-**SSOS** is a comprehensive operating system for the X68000 computer (Motorola 68000 processor), featuring advanced multitasking, graphics management, and a professional testing framework.
+**SSOS** is a comprehensive operating system for the X68000 computer (Motorola 68000 processor), featuring advanced multitasking, command-line interface, and a professional testing framework.

 ## Quality Metrics